Austin Riley Player Props: Braves vs. Brewers

-Austin Riley -- hitting .350 in his past 10 games -- will be in action for the Atlanta Braves against the Milwaukee Brewers, with Julio Teheran on the hill, on July 29 at 7:20 PM ET.
+Austin Riley and his .405 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the Milwaukee Brewers and Colin Rea on July 30 at 1:35 PM ET.

-He strung together two hits (going 2-for-4 with a home run and an RBI) in his last game against the Brewers.
+In his most recent game, he had two hits (going 2-for-4 with a double) against the Brewers.

 Austin Riley Game Info & Props vs. the Brewers